dart-lang/site-www/src/_tutorials/server/get-started.md

     ```
  1. Save your changes.

- 1. Re-run the main entry-point of your app:
+ 1. Rerun the main entrypoint of your app:

     ```terminal
     > dart bin/main.dart